ctd1077/Project-Clock-Timer/README.md

 ## Built With

-* [tkinter](https://docs.python.org/3/library/tkinter.html) - The python UI package used
+* [tkinter](https://docs.python.org/3/library/tkinter.html) - The python UI package used on this project.

-## Versioning

-For the versions available, see the [Project Clock Timer](https://github.com/ctd1077/Project-Clock-Timer).

 ## Authors